upala-digital-identity/docs/source/whitepaper.rst

 Upala provides a **digital identity uniqueness score**.
 The score is represented by a price for which an identity can be sold at any time.
 The higher the price the more the ID owner values it, the safer it is to interact with.

+..
+	This is the price of getting an identity again.
+If you cheat your friends and steal money from them.
+You'd have to repay the debt or find other friends.
+Build trust there.
+Those with little trust are risky.
+They need to pay more.

+	This is

+	The state ID has a price too.
+You can forge it, use it and discard.
+There is a price of trust.

+	The rest trust is built with reputation.

+..

 The Protocol and the Universe
 =============================